ihciah/rust2go/examples/example-go2rust/README.md

     `cdylib` is for dynamically link; `staticlib` is for statically link.

-6. Generate golang code with `rust2go-cli rust-lib/src/user.rs --dst gen.go --without-main`.
+6. Generate golang code with `rust2go-cli --src rust-lib/src/user.rs --dst gen.go --without-main`.
 Then you can call it in your `main.go` with `{$trait}Impl`, like:

     ```go
     func main() {